-Post-treatment questions and search behavior All respondents, regardless of which treatment group they belong to, are asked three post-treatment questions: i) a question about the median wage for their occupation "in the area where they live," to check for a direct first stage effect of the Median Wage Treatment; ii) a qualitative question about how "time consuming" they expect their job search to be, on a Likert scale from 1 to 7, where 1 is "not time consuming at all" and 7 is "extremely time consuming," to check for a direct first stage effect of the Search Costs Treatment; iii) a question about the wage gain (or loss) they expect to obtain if they decided change job now, giving themselves a reasonable time frame-three months-to search.
-This question is asked in two steps, displayed in Appendix Figure A-2.8
+Post-treatment questions and beliefs about outside options All respondents, regardless of which treatment group they belong to, are asked two post-treatment questions: i) a question about the median wage for their occupation "in the area where they live," to check for a direct first stage effect of the Median Wage Treatment; ii) a qualitative question about how "time consuming" they expect their job search to be, on a Likert scale from 1 to 7, where 1 is "not time consuming at all" and 7 is "extremely time consuming," to check for a direct first stage effect of the Search Costs Treatment.

+Then, all respondents are asked about the wage gain (or loss) they expect to obtain if they decided change job now, giving themselves a reasonable time frame-three months-to search.
+This is my main measure of respondents' beliefs about their outside options.

-In the last main block of the survey I elicit respondents' job search intentions.
+Search behavior In the last main block of the survey I elicit respondents' job search intentions.
 Following Jäger et al. (2021), I ask respondents about the percent chance they will look for a new job in the next 12 months (if they are not currently looking for one already) and about the percent chance they will ask their current employer for a raise.
 I ask current searchers how many hours they plan to search in the next 7 days.
 Finally, I measures respondents' reservation wage using the following question from the SCE (Conlon et al., 2018) and Krueger and Mueller (2016):